Peter DeFazio: Health insurance reform

 In 2020, DeFazio introduced legislation to repeal a law that allows insurance companies an exemption from antitrust enforcement.
 The Competitive Health Insurance Reform Act.
 It gives the Department of Justice and Federal Trade Commission the authority to apply federal antitrust laws to any potential anti-competitive behavior by health insurance companies.
 President Trump signed the legislation into law in January 2021.

 Harbor Maintenance Trust Fund

 In December 2020, DeFazio helped pass the bipartisan Water Resources Development Act of 2020.
 This legislation included a measure he fought for for decades which would allow Congress to appropriate any funds collected from the Harbor Maintenance Trust Fund for authorized harbor maintenance needs.
 This unlocked billions in already collected fees to support the infrastructure of federal ports and harbors.

-Organic Farming Standards
+Organic farming standards

 DeFazio and Senator Patrick Leahy are credited with helping establish the National Organic Program in the 1990 Farm Bill.

 DeFazio co-chairs the bipartisan House Organic Caucus.

 In 2022, following news of his retirement, the Organic Trade Association honored DeFazio with the Organic Champion Award for his career-long work to support a strong organic label.

+Animal welfare

+In February 2022, the House of Representatives approved an amendment to the America COMPETES Act introduced by DeFazio that would ban the farming of mink for fur.
+Supporters argued that fur farming is inhumane and promotes the spread of zoonotic disease.
+The amendment was not included in the Senate version of the bill and did not become law.